How To Open File Extension DAT

-The file extension DAT is not used a lot anymore.
+The file extension DAT has not used a lot anymore.
 The only people still using it might be people like programmers.
-Chances are that if you ended-up with a DAt file, it came as an email attachment.
+Chances are that if you ended up with a Dat file, it came as an email attachment.
 This is because for some reason when people send a file as an Email attachment, sometimes its file extension gets changed into file extension DAT.

 What to do with DAT files